-The earnings surprise history of this Zacks Rank #2 (Buy) company shows that it has outperformed the Zacks Consensus Estimate for nearly five consecutive years, the only exception being first-quarter 2013 in which the company posted in-line earnings.
-The average surprise for the trailing four quarters stands at 8.1%.
+Tractor Supply’s earnings surprise history shows this Zacks Rank #2 (Buy) stock to have outperformed the Zacks Consensus Estimate in 20 out of the past 21 quarters, the only exception being first-quarter 2013 in which the company posted in-line earnings.
+The average surprise for the past 21 quarters is 13.4%.